Milton H. Erickson: Early life and education

 At age 17, he contracted polio which left him with additional lifelong disabilities.
 Having long been interested in hypnosis, the year of his recovery gave him the opportunity to explore the potential of self-healing through hypnosis.
 He began to recall "body memories" of the muscular activity of his own body.
-By concentrating on these memories, he slowly learned to tweak his muscles and to regain control of parts of his body, to the point where he was eventually able to talk and use his arms.
-Still unable to walk, he decided to further train his body by embarking – alone – on a thousand-mile canoe trip with only a few dollars.
-After this grueling trip he was able to walk with a cane.
+By concentrating on these memories, he claimed to have learned to tweak his muscles and to regain control of parts of his body, to the point where he was eventually able to talk and use his arms.
+Still unable to walk, he claimed to have trained his body by embarking on a thousand-mile canoe trip with only a few dollars, following which he was able to walk with a cane.
 He continued to use a cane throughout his adult life, requiring a wheelchair only in his last decade of life.
 Erickson attributed his own self-healing to giving him additional insight into hypnosis.

-After recovering his ability to walk Erickson attended the University of Wisconsin, where he attained graduate degrees in both psychology and medicine.
+After recovering his ability to walk Erickson attended the University of Wisconsin-Madison, where he attained graduate degrees in both psychology and medicine.
 There he also embarked on formal studies of hypnosis in the laboratory of Clark Hull.
 However, because his ideas were somewhat different from Hull's, Erickson independently embarked upon rigorous scientific explorations regarding the nature of hypnosis.
 He received his M. D. degree from the University of Wisconsin School of Medicine with an emphasis on Neurology and Psychiatry in 1928.
 Between 1929 and 1948, Erickson then took a series of positions at state hospitals that facilitated active research.
 He continued research in hypnosis as he refined his practical therapeutic skills.
 He was already a prolific writer focusing primarily on case studies and experimental work.
 These earlier writings greatly advanced the general understanding of hypnosis and are included in The Collected Works of Milton Erickson, M.D.

 During WWII, Erickson conducted physical and mental examinations of soldiers.
 Eventually the U.S. intelligence services asked him to meet with other experts in an effort to better understand the psychological and mental factors involved in communications relating to combat.
 In this capacity, Margaret Mead and Gregory Bateson were among those with whom Erickson worked and with whom he developed lifelong friendships.
 Over the subsequent decades these scholars collaborated on numerous projects.